 Yellow or dark-colored urine.

 If you have trouble knowing whether you are hydrated, pay attention to the color of your urine.
 Yellow or dark-colored urine usually means that you are not drinking enough water and are dehydrated.
 The goal is to take in enough fluids so that your urine stays pale in color, and you feel the need to urinate every 2-4 hours.
-Urinating significantly less often than you normally do is also a sign of dehydration.
+Urinating significantly less often than you normally do is also a sign that you need more water.

 You can assess your hydration by matching the color of your urine to one of the colors on this hydration status chart.

 Being thirsty is often the first sign that you need to drink more water.
 For most people, drinking to quench thirst is an effective way to stay hydrated.
 This is not always true.
-Our sense of thirst declines with age; thus, older people could be dehydrated but not feel thirsty.
-Also, when we sweat a lot while exercising or working in the heat, we may need to drink more than the amount required to quench thirst.
+Your sense of thirst declines with age; thus, older people could be dehydrated but not feel thirsty.
+Also, when you sweat a lot while exercising or working in the heat, you may need to drink more than the amount required to quench your thirst.

 Dehydration headaches can range from mild to as severe as a migraine.
 When you are dehydrated, your brain can shrink slightly and pull away from the skull.
 This causes pain, resulting in a headache.
 Once hydrated, the brain goes back to its normal size, and the headache subsides.

 Studies have shown that dehydration causes fatigue and decreased performance during exercise.
 You don’t have to be exercising for dehydration to zap your energy level.
 Mild dehydration has also been linked to fatigue and sleepiness during normal daily activities.

 Loss of fluid and sodium through sweat can cause the muscles to contract or spasm.
 To prevent muscle cramping, drink enough fluid.
-Generally, the sodium in our food is enough, but if you know you are going to have an active day in the heat, drinking a sports drink may be of benefit.
+Generally, the sodium in your food is enough, but if you know you are going to have an active day in the heat, drinking a sports drink may help.

 Low blood pressure